Benefits of Therapeutic Music & Spiritual Support in Healthcare

 Similarly, spiritual patients are found to have a better quality of life, lower levels of depression and less distress about mortality, perhaps because their spirituality helps them make sense and find meaning in their illness.
 In dementia patients, both music intervention and spirituality increase quality of life and reduce depressive symptoms.
 Furthermore, therapeutic music programs can have positive effects in individuals with heart disease or diabetes by lowering levels of stress, anxiety and systolic blood pressure.

-In addition to producing desired outcomes in mood and stress reduction, therapeutic music and spirituality have also been clinically proven to benefit cognition.
-The correct music programs can positively affect learning, attention and memory and has been used as an aid for treating dementia patients.
 Listening to music has a significant positive effect on cognition in dementia patients and is an even more effective treatment than more active therapies such as singing or dancing.
 Furthermore, singing specific songs from the past are shown to improve cognition in patients with mild Alzheimer’s, as verbal memory performance is stable over time in patients who sing compared to patients who paint.

 Spirituality and religion, like music, may also have a positive effect on cognition.
 One study reported that cognitive symptoms associated with Alzheimer’s disease progress at a slower rate in patients who are more religious and spiritual compared to those who are less so.
 One possibility for these findings is that the repetition of prayers and rituals involved in religion and spirituality facilitates attention, strengthens connections within the brain and improves memory in these individuals.

-While music and spirituality can benefit the wellbeing of individuals with mental or chronic illness, these therapies also are able to provide relief for individuals experiencing acute conditions who may suffer from pain and stress, often requiring sedation and analgesics for comfort.
-One study examined the effects of music on pain perception in mechanically ventilated patients.
-Prior to a daily bed bath procedure, none of the patients who participated in the study experienced pain.
 After the procedure, the patients that were provided with preferred classical music throughout their bed bath and 30 minutes after reported significantly less pain than those without music.
 Spiritual support is also associated with a reduction in pain.
 Mechanically ventilated patients that were given picture-guided spiritual care and were able to talk about their emotions, pain and needs reportedly had reduced stress and an increased ability to cope with their hospital stay.
-These studies illustrate how alternative therapies can decrease the necessity for pharmaceutical interventions to manage pain.

 The Science Behind Individualized